michaelmosch15/CPE487galaga/README.md

 ## Inputs and Outputs to/from Nexys Board

-This section describes all inputs from and outputs to the Nexys A7-100T board, including which ports were added or modified from the starter code (Lab 6 Pong).
+This section describes all inputs from and outputs to the Nexys A7-100T board.

 ### Inputs (From Board to FPGA)